kitsunekyo/esbuild-namespace-treeshake/readme.md

 this is a demo repo to test how esbuild handles treeshaking by default. especially for barrel files and re-exports.

+1. change imports and access in `src/index.mjs`
-change stuff run `npm run build` and check `dist.js` for what has been treeshaken.
+2. run `npm run build`
+3. check `dist.js` for what ends up in the bundle